Venue: Council Chamber, County Hall, Matlock. View directions

 Councillor Spencer responded as follows:

+“We have had numerous lines of correspondence over the months, Mr Ingham, as you are fully aware on various issues of transparency, openness and making sure that the information you have requested has been made available to you.
+We endeavour to do that as a Council.
+We endeavour to be transparent, open, and address the issues of transparency and openness in everything we do.
 I just need to refer you to the IOC’s decision notice, Mr Ingham.
 I am going to read a little bit from that.
 It says, “Picking up on the highlighted points raised by Mr Ingham it is correct that the ICO acknowledged the requester’s view that disclosure of information is in the public interest with regards to the Council’s accountability and transparency obligations” but the ICO also pointed out that under section 12 of the FOIA “it is not subject to the public interest test.”
 In other words, the element that you referred to does not come under that test.

 That was declared by the office themselves.
 We do endeavour, and we will continue to endeavour, Mr Ingham, to keep you informed as best we can, behave in a transparent and open fashion, and that will be the position this Council takes in all other issues.
-We have supplied you, as you are fully aware,
+We have supplied you, as you are fully aware, with the details and the numbers with regard to the FOI request and other requests made of this Council in a substantial way.
+I hope that answers your question.”

 Mr Ingham asked the following supplementary question: